International Programs in West Vancouver in September 2020

 You may have some questions about what to expect when you arrive to YVR Airport in terms of their COVID-19 protection practices, safety measures and International arrival expectations.
 Please click here for YVR website which covers these topics as well as other frequently asked questions.

 The provincial government of British Columbia controls both the health and education sectors and has worked to have a comprehensive plan for the re-starting of schools.
-Please refer to the website below for more information on the current stage (Stage 3 of 5 as of June 1).
+Please refer to the website below for more information on the current stage.
+There will be updates in the third week of August.

 The first day of classes is still Tuesday, September 8.
 If the Quarantine Act is still in place, students should arrive on August 24 to start school on September 8.